The weather

 Strength short-term calm

 On Thursday, there will be more low clouds along the coast and pre-coast, which may leave some scattered light rain or sprinkles, especially between Barcelona and Camp de Tarragona.
-This is not very likely.
-Sunshine will predominate inland and in the Pyrenees.
+Initially, there will be little sunshine.
+The sun will predominate inland and in the Pyrenees.
 Temperatures will drop where there are more clouds, with cooler conditions.
 The calm will continue until Saturday, with maximum temperatures set to rise.

 However, we are awaiting a change in the weather, which on Sunday could increase instability and significantly lower temperatures.
-A front from the north, associated with a British storm, will bring showers and thunderstorms to the Pyrenees and the northeast.
-The situation is still somewhat uncertain, and we will have to continue to determine the exact weather conditions.
+A front from the north, associated with a British storm, will cause some showers and thunderstorms in the Pyrenees and the northeast.
+The situation is still somewhat uncertain, but we will have to continue to determine the exact weather conditions.

 Cargando